Efficiently Computing Compact Formal Explanations: Methodological Advances for Explanation Size and Generation Time

-Procedure $\getTranversalOrder$ in Algorithm~\ref{alg:traversalOrder} computes \emph{$\magnitude$-bounds} for each feature of the input and then ranks these bounds to obtain an order of feature indices.
+Procedure $\getTranversalOrder$ in Algorithm~\ref{alg:traversalOrder} computes \emph{$\magnitude$-bounds} for each feature of the input and then ranks these bounds to obtain an order on feature indices.
 We introduce variables $\varIn$ which represent symbolic inputs to $\network$ (Line~\ref{line:inputVar}).
-Then, for each individual feature $\pixel_i$ in $\image$, we set a constraint on its corresponding variable $\varPixel_i$, requiring it to be in the \emph{interval} $[\pixel_i -\magnitude, \pixel_i + \magnitude]$ (Line~\ref{line:inputPerturb}).
+Then, for\footnote{The $\mathsf{for}$-loop is only used to present the functionality in a clear way; in our implementation, the $\magnitude$-bounds for all the input features are computed in \emph{parallel} for time efficiency.} each individual feature $\pixel_i$ in $\image$, we set a constraint on its corresponding variable $\varPixel_i$, requiring it to be in the \emph{interval} $[\pixel_i -\magnitude, \pixel_i + \magnitude]$ (Line~\ref{line:inputPerturb}).
 Each of the remaining feature variables $\varPixel_j$, with $j \neq i$ and $j \in \{1, \ldots, \inDim \}$, is constrained to be equal to its corresponding input $\pixel_j$ (Line~\ref{line:inputFix}).\footnote{As a further optimization (not shown), if the input data are known to be bounded as part of the problem definition, we intersect the interval $[\pixel_i -\magnitude, \pixel_i + \magnitude]$ with the known bound.} In Line~\ref{line:computeBounds}, we pass $\varIn$ (with only its $i$-th feature $\varPixel_i$ allowed to change) and the model $\network$ to a bounds-analysis procedure, which computes lower and upper bounds on the outputs of $\network (\varIn)$.
-In particular, we obtain $\lb_\class \leq \outLogit_\class \leq \ub_\class$ for the predicted output class $\class \in \classes$.
-Note that, since $\network$ could be highly nonlinear, computing these bounds is not straightforward.
-That is why, instead of performing simple model inferences, we utilize existing analyses such as $\textsc{ibp}$ (interval bounded propagation)~\cite{ibp} and $\textsc{crown}$~\cite{crown} to compute the output bounds.
-We found (empirically) that retaining only the lower bound of the predicted class $\lb_\class$ provides the most effective ranking.
-We store the lower bound in Line~\ref{line:addBound}.
-A $\mathsf{for}$-loop is used to compute bounds for all the input features.
-We remark that the $\mathsf{for}$-loop is only used to present the functionality in a clear way; in our implementation, all of the $\magnitude$-bounds are computed in \emph{parallel}.
-Once we have all the bounds, we sort them in a descending order (Line~\ref{line:sortBounds}) -- as input features producing higher lower bounds are more likely to be irrelevant to the explanation.
-Traversing less relevant features first leads to smaller explanations.